appcues/appcues-capacitor-plugin/README.md

 }
 ```

+#### iOS
-**iOS** - your application must target iOS 11+ to install the SDK, and iOS 13+ to render Appcues content.
+Your application must target iOS 11+ to install the SDK, and iOS 13+ to render Appcues content.
 Update the iOS project xcodeproj to set the deployment target, if needed.
 In the application's `Podfile`, include at least this minimum version.
 ```rb
 # Podfile
 platform :ios, '11.0'